blinktrade/frontend-legacy/README.md

 $ git rm -rf .
 $ touch .nojekyll
 $ git add .nojekyll
-$ git commit -am "created gh-pages build"
+$ git commit -m "created gh-pages build"
 $ git push origin gh-pages
 # After the first push, it can take up to 15 minutes before your GitHub Pages site is available.
 # You'll receive an email if your build is unsuccessful.